FedoraQt/QAdwaitaDecorations/README.md

 ## How to compile
 This library uses private Qt headers and will likely not be forward nor backward compatible.
 This library will have to be recompiled with every Qt update.
-While it can be build using Qt 5, it depends on backported changes from Qt 6.
+While it can be build using Qt 5, it is recommended to get backported changes from Qt 6.
 You can get these [here](https://src.fedoraproject.org/rpms/qt5-qtwayland/blob/rawhide/f/qtwayland-decoration-support-backports-from-qt6.patch).

 Build instructions:

 ```
 mkdir build
 cd build
-cmake [OPTIONS] [-DUSE_QT6=true] ..
+cmake [OPTIONS] [-DUSE_QT6=true] [-HAS_QT6_SUPPORT] ..
 make && make install
 ```